andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 15 (Tom Baker)</sub>

 The Doctor takes on a slightly cartoonish but entertaining dystopian regime.
 K-9 is a badass.
 I like this one.
-It’s Robert Holmes, so check it out.
+It's Robert Holmes, so check it out.

 Story 95; 4 episodes - The Sun Makers